Quantum Hardware-in-the-Loop for Optimal Power Flow in Renewable-Integrated Power Systems: Introduction

-In contrast, AQC exhibits better noise resilience and has demonstrated promising results for combinatorial optimization problems, which makes it a promising candidate for OPF problems.
-Quantum annealing is particularly well-suited for optimization problems that can be formulated as Ising models or quadratic unconstrained binary optimization (QUBO) problems.
-The work in \cite{mcgeoch2022adiabatic} provides a comprehensive overview of the theoretical foundations and practical implementations of quantum annealing, highlighting its advantages in solving NP-hard optimization problems.
-More specifically, research such as \cite{halffmann2022quantum} has explored the application of quantum annealing to the unit commitment problem, which shares structural similarities with OPF.
-Similarly, \cite{pelofske2024short} investigates the effectiveness of quantum annealing for higher-order Ising models, which could be used to enhance the efficiency of OPF problems.
+AQC exhibits better noise resilience and has demonstrated promising results on combinatorial optimization problems, which makes it a promising candidate for OPF.
+Examples are exploring the application of AQC to the unit commitment problem, which shares structural similarities with OPF~\cite{hartmann2025quantum}, and investigating the effectiveness of AQC for higher-order Ising models, which could be used to enhance the efficiency of OPF problems~\cite{pelofske2024short}.
+A comprehensive overview of the theoretical foundations and practical implementations of AQC, highlighting its advantages in solving NP-hard optimization problems, can be found in~\cite{mcgeoch2022adiabatic}.

+Current AQC hardware, however, still faces limitations.
+For example, Wave's Advantage\texttrademark\ system (QA)\footnote{\url{https://www.dwavesys.com}} is one of the most mature realizations of AQC hardware, comprising over 5,000 qubits and 35,000 couplers, but it suffers from restricted qubit connectivity.
+This necessitates minor embedding to map problem graphs onto the hardware graph, a process that is NP-hard and can increase resource demands.
+Furthermore, the limited range of interaction coefficients and local field values can introduce precision loss during problem encoding.
+An alternative hardware is Fujitsu's quantum-inspired hardware (QIIO)\footnote{\url{https://www.fujitsu.com/global/services/business-services/digital-annealer}}, which emulates the annealing process using application-specific complementary metal-oxide semiconductor technology and supports massively parallel Markov Chain Monte Carlo updates.
+QIIO offers handling of up to 100,000 binary variables, organized in units of 8,192 fully connected bits, and operates with 64-bit precision at room temperature, thus providing a practical bridge toward scalable and noise-tolerant hardware.

 Despite these promising developments, research on employing AQC for OPF remains in its early stages.
-Some initial efforts, such as \cite{hafshejani2024quantum}, have explored quantum algorithms tailored for OPF, but challenges persist in mapping the full AC-OPF problem onto quantum annealing hardware.
-Other studies, such as \cite{halffmann2022quantum,morstyn2022annealing}, demonstrate the feasibility of AQC in power system optimization.
-Comparative studies suggest that while AQC offers advantages in solving constrained optimization problems efficiently on quantum hardware, further advancements in problem formulation, embedding techniques, and quantum hardware capabilities are required for practical deployment in real-time power system operations \cite{pelofske2024short}.
+Initial efforts (e.g.,~\cite{morstyn2022annealing}) have demonstrated the feasibility of AQC in power system optimization.
+However, challenges persist in mapping the full OPF problem onto AQC hardware.
+Comparative studies suggest that while AQC offers advantages for efficiently solving constrained optimization problems, further advancements in problem formulation, embedding techniques, and quantum hardware capabilities are required for practical deployment in real-time power system operations~\cite{pelofske2024short}.